 The module will concentrate on promoting an in-depth and disciplined approach to the breadth of contemporary practices in contemporary art and/or illustration.
-The focus is on exploration and experiment, in both ideas and materials, as a broad introduction to approaches to practice. ou will be encouraged to draw upon existing knowledge in order to begin to establish the frameworks within which to operate as a creative practitioner.
+The focus is on exploration and experiment, in both ideas and materials, as a broad introduction to approaches to practice.
+You will be encouraged to draw upon existing knowledge in order to begin to establish the frameworks within which to operate as a creative practitioner.
 You will engage in processes such as drawing, painting, printmaking, lens-based media and 3D work and will be encouraged to examine these processes in relation to your personal conceptual and critical development.
+(100% portfolio).

 + Studio Practice 2

 Building on your experience during the first term, this module continues to promote research and experiment in the production of practical work.
 You will draw upon knowledge and progress gained in Studio Practice 1 in order to extend the range of your visual practice.
 Debates and issues within contemporary practice will continue to inform your thinking and development, and you will begin to recognise a range of contexts in which you might work.
 You will continue to develop a structured and self-critical methodology in relation to your studio work.
 (100% portfolio).

 + Contemporary Practice in Context 1

 This module introduces you to vital discourses and debates surrounding the influences, production and critical reception of contemporary art and/or illustration.
 We will explore the culture of the subject with reference to a wide range of images, artefacts, selected texts, film excerpts, reviews and exhibitions.
-You will learn to recognise and appraise key conventions and contexts and apply that knowledge in the studio, in discussion, and in a series of written formats which recognise the breath of creative and critical styles deployed by today’s practitioners.
+You will learn to recognise and appraise key conventions and contexts and apply that knowledge in the studio, in discussion, and in a series of written formats which recognise the breadth of creative and critical styles deployed by today’s practitioners.
 These will develop your confidence and ability to demonstrate your understanding of and engagement with contemporary art and/or illustration.
 (100% contextual portfolio).